Daily Scrum - Tips & Tactics

 - An updated Sprint plan to achieve the Sprint Goal.

-Afterwards every team member should have a clear plan for the day ahead.
+Afterward, every team member should have a clear plan for the day ahead.
 Possible impediments that limit them from achieving the Sprint Goal should have been identified.
-After the Daily Scrum the team can spent some time to discuss the impediments in more detail and find a solution.
+After the Daily Scrum, the team can spend some time to discuss the impediments in more detail and find a solution.

 The members of the Development Team are the primary participants of the Daily Scrum.
 The Scrum Master (as a facilitator) and the Product Owner (providing clarity about Product Backlog Items) can join, but their attendance isn't mandatory.

 - It's a daily event...
 I know, it sounds obvious, but quite often I come across teams that do the 'Daily' Scrum e.g. two times per week.
 Not enough time or nothing to share are frequently used reasons.
 Not doing it daily however has some consequences.
 The teams have got fewer opportunities to inspect the Sprint Backlog and adapt the progress towards the Sprint Goal.
 The heartbeat and rhythm of having a daily meeting are missing.
 The transparency of the work is also less clear because the Sprint Backlog is inspected & adapted less often.